KaTeX/KaTeX/docs/options.md

     results, as in LaTeX.
   - `"phantomSpacing"`: `\hphantom` and `\smash` default to useful "binrel" behavior where they inherit the spacing of their child.
-In strict mode, these commands always have op spacing, as in LaTeX.
+In strict mode, these commands always have ord spacing, as in LaTeX.

 For example: